ellafm/natsci_catalogue/2023/_sources/intro.md

 ## Who to contact

-For queries about adding or dropping modules from your record, contact [natsci@ucl.ac.uk](mailto:natsci@ucl.ac.uk).
+* For queries about adding or dropping modules from your record, contact [natsci@ucl.ac.uk](mailto:natsci@ucl.ac.uk).

-If you want to have a discussion about the suitability of your choices, contact the relevant Stream Leader.
+* If you want to have a discussion about the suitability of your choices, contact the relevant Stream Leader.

-Requests for more information about a particular module should normally be directed to the module organiser.
+* Requests for more information about a particular module should normally be directed to the module organiser.
 Their contact details can be found via the [module catalogue](https://www.ucl.ac.uk/module-catalogue/module-catalogue-index?collection=drupal-module-catalogue&facetsort=alpha&num_ranks=20&daat=10000&sort=title).

 ## Email Guidelines
 Here are some general tips that you can follow when writing emails to staff members.

-Do:
+**Do:**
-* Use your UCL email address for all correspondence and check your UCL email account at least every day on Monday – Friday during term time.
+* Use your UCL email address for all correspondence and check your UCL email account daily (Monday – Friday) during term time.
 We will not respond to emails sent from a personal email address.

-* Include your student number and say who you are.
-For instance: “I am a Natural Sciences student resitting year 2.
-My streams are physics and physical chemistry, and I am planning to major in physics”.
-You may find it helpful to construct an e-mail signature so that you don’t have to think about doing this every time you write an e-mail.
-An example e-mail signature is provided in Section 4.2.
+* Working hours for most staff are Monday-Friday 9am-6pm, though some staff may have different working patterns.
+Generally, staff will not respond to emails when they are not at work.

+* Construct an e-mail signature so that staff can identify who you are easily.
+See below for an example.

 * Offer solutions if it is practical to do so.
 Say what steps you have already taken to address the query, and how successful you think those steps were.